DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Hybrid approach
 - Feature engineering
 - Do I go into detail how glycowork transforms data into graphs and all that jazz?
-- Should I compare my method to traditional methods to simulate glycans (Do they even exist?)
+- Should I compare my method to traditional methods to figure out glycan properties
 - Focus on case where SweetNet already outperforms gifflar ( and all other models )
 - Diagram showing how the features from a GLM map into the architecture of the GNN
 - In your discussion section, briefly touch upon potential applications of your method in areas like biomarker discovery.
 You can mention Disease X as a hypothetical example and discuss the potential benefits of using GLM embeddings for such tasks.
 This shows the broader relevance of your work without requiring you to solve a whole new problem.